To submit your work for critique, please read and follow ALL of the following.

 - Prose submissions should be 4,000 words or less.
 If you are submitting poetry or screen/stage drama, aim for 16 pages or less.
 You may slightly exceed these lengths if you need to finish a sentence/paragraph/scene.

-- Please save your work in Microsoft Word .doc format, NOT DOCX.
+- Please save your work in Microsoft Word .doc format.
+NOT PDF, NOT RTF, NOT DOCX.
 Almost all word processors can save in this format, including Google Docs and OpenOffice.
-We will also accept PDF.
+There are reasons we prefer .doc, but once again they would take too long to explain.
+Just trust us.
+We want .doc format.

 - Include your name (or a pen name) and the title of the work (or “untitled”) in the document.

 - If there is any explicit sex or violence in your submission, please indicate this at the top of the document, before the work begins.
-We do not censor work, but some members prefer not to read explicit content.
+We do not censor work, but some members prefer not to read explicit content, and we respect their boundaries.

-- If you would like to share your email address (many of our members mark-up files and email their comments) please include your email address in the document.
+- Many of our members mark-up files with notes, and like to email their comments.
+If you’d like to receive those comments, please include your email address in the document.
 This is optional.

 - Once you’ve done all of the above, email your submission to email@example.com.
 In that email, please let us know if there are upcoming meetings you cannot attend.